betsee/cellnition/docs/about.md

 By capturing the analog programming of regulatory networks, NFSMs provide clear identification of:

-- Interventions that can induce transitions between stable states (e.g. from "diseased" to "healthy").
+- Interventions that can potentially induce transitions between stable states (e.g. from "diseased" to "healthy").
-- Identification of path-dependencies, representing stable changes occurring after a transient intervention is applied (e.g. evaluating if a transient treatment with pharmacological agent can permanently heal a condition).
+- Identification of path-dependencies, representing stable changes occurring after a transient intervention is applied (e.g. evaluating if a transient treatment with pharmacological agent might permanently heal a condition).
-- Identification of inducible cycles of behavior that take the system through a complex multi-phase process (e.g. wound healing).
+- Identification of potential inducible cycles of behavior that take the system through a complex multi-phase process (e.g. wound healing).
-- How to target regimes of dynamic activity in a regulatory network (e.g. how to engage a genetic oscillator instead of a monotonic gene expression in time).
+- Potential targets of dynamic activity in a regulatory network (e.g. how to engage a genetic oscillator instead of a monotonic gene expression in time).

-NFSMs have a range of applications, including facilitating the identification of strategies to renormalize cancer.
+NFSMs have a range of applications, including facilitating the identification of potential strategies to renormalize cancer.

 Read more about *Cellnition's* NFSMs in our pre-print publication: [Harnessing the Analogue Computing Power of Regulatory Networks with the Regulatory Network Machine](https://osf.io/preprints/osf/tb5ys_v1).